GLOSSARY

 Industrial plants / grid load < 8-10 % (permissible)

 Standards such as IEC 61000 or corresponding DIN regulations define limit values, particularly for industrial applications or the mains connection of appliances.
+These standards ensure that electrical systems maintain a certain level of signal quality and network compatibility.

 Conclusion